Augustine Ndasi, Managing Director, Haute Energy Systems Ltd.

 A successful project on three home system installations via the PSMNR-SWR development programme, a governmental initiative co-financed by the German Development Bank (KFW), has led to the current project in Korup National Park.
 12 minigrid solar systems will connect the forest village communities.
 “We have to come up with a robust system which has to withstand difficult, adverse conditions, far off-grid.
 Maintenance can’t be a factor, due to logistic concerns.”
 The diligence took the company on a three-week trip to visit factories and manufacturers in China.
 In Shenzhen, Ghuangzu and Xiamen, the team sourced materials, assuring themselves of the quality of equipment.
 “The weakest link in any solar installation is the battery, and we were assured of 5 year warranties,” says Ndasi.
 The most surprising thing Ndasi learned, in contrast to the often negative way Chinese products are perceived, was the high quality of products on offer for local consumption.
 “I came back completely transformed in my thinking.”

 Plans for the next two years include a move towards biomass as an alternative source of energy.
-In an alliance called Powercam EIG with three other companies, the plan is to build a 45 mW plant covering 19,000 hectares of land.
+In an alliance called Powercam EIG with three other companies, a 45mW biomass plant using forest waste that covers over 19 000 hectares of wood land.
 Agreements have been signed with the American agro industry which is currently planting palm-oil plantation.
 “All the energy produced from biomass will be injected in the national grid of ENEO utility, which is owned and operated by British ACTIS group,” he says, with Siemens from Belgium designing and installing the biomass power plant.

 “Environmental groups have their concerns about deforestation,” says Ndasi, “However we have an energy deficiency in Cameroon.
 That is our main problem.
 We are interested in development.
 This is about our basic needs, so the government has more of our development at heart.”
 The Cameroonian government can be limiting too; those closest to the “corridors of powers” might be more successful.
 Then, there are villages like Missaka near the Moungo River in the south west region which have have ended up connected to the grid.